 - Each Ab Initio product in the suite needs separate licensing.
 Additionally, this builds a huge dependency on a single vendor for your implementation needs.

-- Documents and help content of Ab Initio is not accessible without licensing terms.
+- Documents and help content of Ab Initio are not accessible without licensing terms.
 They are confidential and classified as trade secrets.
-This makes it difficult to find information on public forums, thus makes training and resourcing difficult.
+This makes it difficult to find information on public forums, thus making training and resourcing difficult.

 - Ab Initio has a custom pricing model which makes it difficult to pre-estimate the costs based on facts within the organization.

 - For the cloud-based implementation of Ab Initio, the cloud infrastructure cost is over and above the Ab Initio licensing cost.
 Thus, increasing the total cost of ownership.